patchbae/jekyll-now/_posts/PCOMP/17-10-10-Tinny-Trumpet.md

 ---
- -layout: post
+ layout: post
- -title: Tinny Trumpet
+ title: Tinny Trumpet
+ categories: PCOMP

 ---

 My main instrument has always been bass, but I've always wanted to play trumpet.
 I once managed to get my hands on a trumpet for a few months, much to my roomates' dismay, but I have a trumpet no more.
 So I hacked one together using some buttons, aluminum cans, a small omni microphone, and our trusty Arduino.